 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

 Liz Kilgo is more than just a spirited country girl from the backwoods of Northern Minnesota with a deep rooted passion for songwriting.
-One of Nashville's latest up and coming Country Artist-Singer-Songwriters, she isthe missing ingredient Country Music has been waiting for!
+One of Nashville's latest up and coming Country Artist-Singer-Songwriters, Luz Kilgo is the missing ingredient Country Music has been waiting for.
 Flavored with her own life experiences, as well as that of those around her, Liz's dynamic original sound settles uniquely at the crossroads of country and southern rock.
-"The best way to write is straight from the heart," says Liz, and she does just that on her newly released self written album, "Country In The U.S.A."
+"The best way to write is straight from the heart," says Liz, and she does just that on her newly released self written album "Country In the U.S.A!"

 This Nashville journey was preceded by a colorful childhood in the backwoods of Minnesota where Liz lived with her parents, brother and sister in their country home.
 Musical inspiration came in several forms, one being her Father playing guitar around the house, and another being Liz's Grandfather making up little rhyming songs to help pass the time while working on his farm.
 Liz began songwriting at the age of 9, and at age 13, had formed her first band with her sister and cousin.
 Participating in school plays, band and choir, Liz also took voice lessons and began recording her own songs at home.

 Liz went on to professionally record 3 gospel songs that were distributed to and played on radio stations in Europe.
 One of these songs was also played on Liz's hometown radio station for 2 years by request as "Positive Country Music," when Liz's Father took her first recordings to the local station.
 This sequence of events brought Liz back to her country roots, where she began writing and recording country music.
 "I was raised on country music," she recalls, "It's in my blood.
 I was shy growing up, but now I like to go against the grain in my writing every chance I get.
 I don't like being 'status quo."